Skip to main content

 Workflows provide the following reliability guarantees.
 These guarantees assume that the application and database may crash and go offline at any point in time, but are always restarted and return online.

 1. Workflows always run to completion.
-If a DBOS process crashes while executing a workflow and is restarted, it resumes the workflow from where it left off.
+If a DBOS process crashes while executing a workflow and is restarted, it resumes the workflow from the last completed step.

 2. Steps are tried at least once but are never re-executed after they complete.
 If a failure occurs inside a step, the step may be retried, but once a step has completed, it will never be re-executed.